angular/flex-layout/README.md

 <br/>

-Using breakpoints as specified in Material Design:
+And if we use Breakpoints as specified in Material Design:

 ![](http://material-design.storage.googleapis.com/publish/material_v_4/material_ext_publish/0B8olV15J7abPSGFxemFiQVRtb1k/layout_adaptive_breakpoints_01.png)

-Based on the above specifications, the Layout engine has defined the following breakpoint **alias(es)**.
-Here are the [suffix aliases] and their associated breakpoint mediaQuery definitions:
+We can associate breakpoints with mediaQuery definitions using breakpoint **alias(es)**:

 | breakpoint | mediaQuery |
 |--------|--------|